Updated October 15, 2022

 - Be elected by a plurality of the votes cast.
 Runoff elections would occur if no single candidate has a plurality.

 - President-Elect and Directors shall be sworn in and take office during the business meeting.

 - The electronic ballot shall list the candidates for the President-Elect and each Director position in alphabetical order by last name.

-- Each voting Member (Full and Life Member) shall be entitled to cast one (1) electronic ballot for any vacant President-Elect or Director position.
+- Each eligible voting Member shall be entitled to cast one (1) electronic ballot for any vacant President-Elect or Director position.